 Two landing pages rarely ever look the same, but they’re often made of the same set of basic ingredients.
 Here’s what to include on a landing page if you want to see the success your business deserves:

-The headline is the first impression customers will have with your landing page, so make it a good one.
+The headline is the first impression customers will have of your landing page, so make it a good one.
 Your landing page headline tells visitors why they’re on the page and gives them a reason to keep reading.
 It invites them to learn more about what you have to offer.
-And this invitation can make or break your ability to convert.

 Your headline should work in two ways: 1) pique the curiosity of the visitor so they’ll be engaged and interested, and 2) make them instantly want what you’re offering.

-You want to do this by stimulating an emotional response with your headline.
-In most cases, the best way to spur emotion on your landing pages is by describing the customer’s pain point or pointing them towards a positive future vision.
+You do this by stimulating an emotional response with your headline.
+In most cases, the best way to spur emotion on your landing pages is by describing the customer’s pain point or pointing them toward a positive future vision.

 For example, let’s imagine that you sell yoga clothes made from bamboo and your audience loves eco-friendly workout clothes.
 The headline should then emphasize this key benefit while also engaging them.